Investigators return to home of Trump rally shooter Thomas Matthew Crooks

 BETHEL PARK, Pa.
 (KDKA) -- Investigators are canvassing the Pittsburgh area to figure out what happened in the hours ahead of the assassination attempt on former President Donald Trump at a rally in Butler, Pennsylvania, including talking with people in Thomas Matthew Crooks' Bethel Park neighborhood.

 Around 10 a.m.
-Monday morning, a few SUVs rolled up to the street that Crooks, the gunman, lived on.
+Monday morning, a few SUVs rolled up to the street where Crooks, the gunman who was killed by Secret Service snipers, lived on.
 About four men got out of the SUVs.
-One was wearing a patch that said Pittsburgh Federal Bureau of Investigation, with S.W.A.T also in the middle of the embroidered patch.
+One was wearing a patch that said Pittsburgh Federal Bureau of Investigation, with SWAT also in the middle of the embroidered patch.

+The FBI later confirmed in a statement that its Evidence Response Team is continuing to process the scene in Bethel Park as part of its investigation.

 The FBI also approached two people hanging out on their porch.
 They asked a few questions and left.
 The two people on the porch said they didn't know much about the shooter or any of the Crooks family.
 One of the people, Steve Riviere, spoke with KDKA-TV afterward.